knobs-dials/phplatex/README.md

 ## Arguables
 - Uses latex's `\nonstopmode`, meaning TeX will best-guess-fix errors it can, rather than complain and stop.
-You can get away with some bad TeX and never know it
+You can get away with some bad TeX and never know it.
 - On low resolutions, the (default) Computer Modern fonts don't render as nicely as, say, pslatex fonts (Times, Helvatica, Courier), due to thickness and antialiasing.
 Change fontset to taste.
 - Image generation can take a second per image.
 You may hit your configured PHP max_execution_time limit a few times before